Egon Brunswik

-Egon Brunswik Edler von Korompa (18 March 1903, Budapest7 July 1955, Berkeley, California) was a psychologist who made contributions to functionalism and the history of psychology.
+Egon Brunswik Edler von Korompa ([ˈbrʊnsvɪk]; 18 March 1903 – 7 July 1955) was a psychologist who is known for his theory of probabilistic functionalism and his proposition that representative design is essential in psychological research.

 Life

 Early life and education

-Brunswik was born in Budapest, Hungary, then part of the Austro-Hungarian Empire.
+Brunswik was born in Budapest, Austria-Hungary.
 He graduated from the Theresianische Akademie in 1921, after studying mathematics, science, classics, and history.
-He enrolled as a student of psychology at the University of Vienna, where he became an assistant in Karl Bühler's Psychological Institute (student colleagues included Paul F. Lazarsfeld and Konrad Lorenz) and received a PhD in 1927.
+He spent two years (1921–1923) studying engineering at the Vienna Technische Hochschule.
+He then passed the first required state examination, but then decided to enroll as a student of psychology at the University of Vienna.
+Student colleagues included Paul F. Lazarsfeld and Konrad Lorenz.
+While in Vienna he was influenced by Moritz Schlick and the Vienna Circle of logical positivists.
 While a graduate student in psychology, he also passed the state examination for Gymnasium teachers in mathematics and physics.
+He received his PhD in 1927 and became an assistant in Karl Bühler's Psychologisches Institut.

 Early career

-Brunswik established the first psychological laboratory in Turkey while he was visiting lecturer in Ankara during 1931–1932.
+Brunswik established the first psychological laboratory in Turkey while he was a visiting lecturer in Ankara during 1931–1932.
 He became Privatdozent at the University of Vienna in 1934.
-In 1933, however, Edward C. Tolman, chairman of the department of psychology at the University of California, spent a year in Vienna.
+In 1933, Edward C. Tolman, chairman of the department of psychology at the University of California, spent a year in Vienna.
 He and Brunswik found that although they had been working in different areas of psychological research, their theories of behavior were complementary.

 Berkeley

-Brunswik met Edward C. Tolman in Vienna during 1933, and in 1935–1936 received a Rockefeller fellowship that enabled him to visit the University of California.
-He remained at Berkeley where he became an assistant professor of psychology in 1937 and a full professor in 1947.
+Brunswik met Tolman in Vienna in 1933.
+In 1935-1936, a Rockefeller fellowship enabled him to visit the University of California, Berkeley.
+Thereafter, he remained at Berkeley, where he became an assistant professor of psychology in 1937 and a full professor in 1947.

 Later life

 On June 6, 1938, in New York City Brunswik married Else Frenkel-Brunswik (also a former assistant in Buhler's institute), who became well known as a psychoanalytically oriented psychologist and investigator of the authoritarian personality.
-Also in 1938 he participated in the International Committee composed to organise the International Congresses for the Unity of Science.
+Also in 1938, he participated in the International Committee set up to organise the International Congresses for the Unity of Science.
 Brunswik became an American citizen in 1943.
-After a long and painful bout of severe hypertension, Egon committed suicide in 1955.
+After a long and painful bout of severe hypertension, Brunswik died by suicide in Berkeley, California, in 1955.